 Palatal Implants for the Treatment of Obstructive Sleep Apnea or Snoring

-Palatal implants are intended to stiffen and change the airflow characteristics of the soft palate tissue.
-The change is intended to reduce the severity of snoring and the incidence of airway obstructions for individuals with mild to moderate obstructive sleep apnea (OSA).
-The devices are cylindrical shaped segments of braided polyester filaments.
-A delivery tool comprised of a handle and needle assembly allows for positioning and placement of three implants submucosally in the soft palate.
+Palatal implants are intended to stiffen and change the airflow characteristics of the soft palate tissue (e.g., Pillar® Palatal Implant System).
+The airflow change has been proposed to reduce the severity of snoring and the incidence of airway obstructions for individuals with mild to moderate obstructive sleep apnea (OSA).
+The devices are cylindrical shaped segments of braided polyester filaments that is permanently implanted in the soft palate.
+A delivery tool comprised of a handle and needle assembly allows for positioning and placement of three implants.
 The procedure is performed under local anesthetic in an outpatient setting.

 POLICY